Updated April 2021

 As a result of the global pandemic all the Trust services have previously been closed to all visitors as residents are classified as extremely vulnerable and have been shielding on the advice of the Government.

-In order to ensure the residents safety, it had been necessary to limit visiting to open spaces such garden visits at these times when the homes were unable to accommodate in door visits, these visits have been important for the emotional wellbeing of the residents in our care.
+In order to ensure the residents safety, it has previously been necessary to limit visiting to open spaces such garden visits at these times when the homes were unable to accommodate indoor visits, these visits have been important for the emotional wellbeing of the residents in our care.

 Human rights recognise that all people living in care settings have the right to freedom of movement and association, including the right for residents to see their families.